 The concept of statical determinacy introduced in lecture 7 also extends to pin-jointed structures.
 In this lecture we look at what it means in the context of pin-jointed structures.
 We'll introduce the concept of a mechanism as well as establish a simple test to determine the if a truss is statically determinate, indeterminate or a mechanism.

 Seán is a UK based lecturer in structural engineering and a chartered engineer.
 He holds a degree in structural engineering, a masters degree in civil engineering and a PhD also in civil engineering.
 After graduating in 2006, Seán worked for several years as a structural design engineer before pursuing a PhD in structural dynamics.
 In addition to his civil engineering research, Seán's other passion is teaching.
 Whether that's live in the lecture hall or here on Udemy.
-Seán is also a Fellow of the Higher Education Academy in UK, a recognition of his commitment to professionalism in teaching and learning in higher education.
+Seán is also a Fellow of the Higher Education Academy in the UK, a recognition of his commitment to professionalism in teaching and learning in higher education.